CTrabant/sdr2mseed/README.md

 The data read by this converter is the continuous recording format used by the [WinSDR](http://psn.quake.net/winsdr/) software.

+For usage information see the [sdr2mseed manual](doc/sdr2mseed.md) in the 'doc' directory.

 ### Building/Installing

-In most environments a simple 'make' will build the program.
+In most Unix like environments a simple 'make' will build the program.

-In the Win32 environment the Makefile.wat can be used with Open Watcom's wmake program.
+For Windows the included Makefile.win can be used with the nmake program included with MS Visual Studio.

-Using GCC, running 'make static' will compile a static version if possible.

-For further installation simply copy the resulting binary and man page (in the 'doc' directory) to appropriate system directories.

 ### Licensing